Driver plows onto Las Vegas Strip sidewalk 'like bowling ball', one dead, dozens hurt

 Las Vegas Deputy Police Chief Brett Zimmerman gave no indications as to a motive but ruled out the possibility of terrorism.

 The United States has been on high alert since 14 people were killed in a Dec.
-2 attack in San Bernardino, California, by two radicalized Muslims who opened fire at a holiday party.
+2 attack in San Bernardino, California, by two radicalised Muslims who opened fire at a holiday party.

 Las Vegas authorities gave injury tallies ranging from 26 to 36 people, and said six who were in critical condition were eventually stabilized.
 The toddler accompanying the driver was not hurt.